 Nelson Partners Skyloft Investors Scramble to Recover $74 Million

 Investors in Nelson Partners Skyloft, a luxury student housing complex near the University of Texas, are looking to recover $74 million following the sale of the building by a hedge fund called Axonic Capital.
+Investors with questions should call MDF Law at 800-767-8040.
+Our law firm is investigating arbitration cases against the individuals who marketed NP SkyLoft.

 NP SkyLoft is an Illiquid Private Investment